Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ## Management strategies for carbon

 ### Afforestation
 Afforestation is the process of planting trees in areas where there are none, perhaps as a result of prior deforestation, or simply where trees do not traditionally grow.
 Trees need to have a **permanance** of 100 years to be an effective sin; they take up carbon in this period in the medium to long term.
-Over time, trees can absorb large quantities of C0~2~ from the atmospheric store
+Over time, trees can absorb large quantities of C0~2~ from the atmospheric store - around 1 tonne per tree.